from ֏28.000

 1.Our first stop is the Arch of Charents, also known as the Arch of Ararat.
 This is a unique sightseeing spot from where one can have a breathtaking view of the biblical Mount Ararat.

 Geghard is set among dramatic cliffs and rivers, and its uniqueness lies in its architecture – a large portion of the complex is carved directly into the rock.
-Thanks to this, the acoustics inside are remarkable, and you might be lucky enough to hear traditional Armenian spiritual songs performed in the monastery.
+The monastery is renowned for its exceptional acoustics, and visitors are often fortunate enough to hear traditional Armenian spiritual hymns performed inside its rock-cut chambers.

 All private tours can be changed upon request.